Concepts and core objects¶

 - The string

-property.”
+intrinsicmeans “at layout time, take the value from myView.intrinsic_sizeproperty.”
 This is useful when you don’t know in advance how big your content is. - The string

 So to put something 3 cells from the left that is 50% as wide as its

-superview (this is the default), set left/right/top/bottom to 0
+superview (this is the default), set left/right/top/bottom to 0 and

-width/height to None
+width/height to None.

-There is a special case: when width
+There is a special case: when width is set but left and right are

-, the view is centered horizontally.
+None, the view is centered horizontally.
 It works the same way for the

 vertical axis.

-class has several convenience initializers and
+The LayoutOptions class has several convenience initializers and

 methods to make these specs extremely concise.